RoeeOscar/advanced-programming-2/README.md

 **4. Utilities** - additional classes to help calculate the regressions of the attributes.
 The first three parts are the implement of the MVVM design pattern, and the last part is helper and external.

-In the forth tab, the user can upload dll file for detect anomalies.
+In the fourth tab, the user can upload dll file for detect anomalies.
 The dll need to implement some methods so that the data will show in the App.
 **The DLL must contain the methods:**
 **Constructor** -  needs to get a FlightGear XML file path that has all the flight attributes inside.
 **LearnNormal** - needs to get a normal flight CSV file path.
 The dll will learn this file and get the normal thresolds and bounaries.